Axelon07/GlassWire-Network-Monitoring/README.md

 2. Run the installer and follow the default setup
 3. Launch GlassWire – monitoring begins automatically

-## ⚙️ Configurations Used
+## ⚙️ Configuration Snapshot
-- Enabled alerts for new devices
+- Alerts: Enabled for new devices and app network activity
-- Graph set to real-time mode
+- Graph Interval: Real-time mode
-- Monitored bandwidth by app and IP
+- Monitored Apps: Chrome, Discord, Zoom, System processes
+- Network View: Local device and subnet scanning

-## 🧪 Use Case Simulation
+## 🧪 Simulated Use Case
-Simulated suspicious behavior using Angry IP Scanner:
+To demonstrate anomaly detection:
+1. Installed Angry IP Scanner on a second device in the same network
-- Scanned the local network
+2. Scanned the local subnet: `192.168.1.1 - 192.168.1.255`
-- GlassWire detected the new device and showed alerts in real time
+3. GlassWire on the primary device generated an alert:
+   - “New Device Connected”
+   - Included IP, MAC address, and hostname

+This simulates basic reconnaissance behavior (network scan).

 ## 📂 Project Files
 - `glasswire-settings.txt` – Manual config snapshot